 PIRSA use information obtained from intelligence, monitoring, surveillance and enforcement processes to assess compliance and sustainability risks to the fishery.
 This subsequently informs work priorities for service delivery.
 The priorities are prone to change during the fishing season however the following are currently relevant to the Charter Fishery.

-- 1. Exceed Fishing Limits.
+- 1. Take Over Limit.

-- 2. Fish in Closed Seasons or Areas.
+- 2. Fish in Closed Seasons / Area.

-- 3. Taking Undersize or Oversize.
+- 3. Taking Undersize / Oversize.

 - 4. Take Protected or Non-Permitted Species.

 - 5. Illegal Sales.

 - 6. Unlicenced Charters.